blinklet/learning/data-science/data-science-environment.md

 Data scientists may need to read large amounts of data from existing [databases](https://realpython.com/tutorials/databases/).
 They may need to study a database's schema so they can understand how to best analyze the data stored in it.
 In this document, I will show you how to read data from a database and load it into Pandas dataframes for further analysis.

+This document focuses on enabling you to get data from a database so you can analyze it but it does not go into details about handling and analyzing data after you get it from the database.
+While you will see lots of examples of using Pandas methods and SQLAlchemy queries in this document, they are not a comprehensive set of Pandas or SQLAlchemy capabilities.

 # Python and databases

 Python programmers who use Pandas to perform data analysis have many options for gathering data and incorporating it into their programs.
-When working with SQL databases, programmers may get data by using Pandas functions, a database driver combined with SQL queries, or by using an [object-relational mapping (ORM) framework](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping), or some combination of these tools.
+Pandas users may get data from SQL databases using Pandas functions, a database driver combined with SQL queries, or by using an [object-relational mapping (ORM) framework](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping), or some combination of these tools.

 Programmers who do not know SQL can use Pandas to read individual SQL database tables into Pandas dataframes.
 Then, they can use Pandas to join, transform, and filter those dataframes until they create the dataset that they need.